Using SIMD processor extensions in OxCaml

 language.
 Instead, the compiler translates certain “builtin” externals directly

-exposes an OxCaml API for these intrinsics.
+which expose OxCaml APIs for these intrinsics.

 module Float32x4 = Ocaml_simd_sse.Float32x4